Cyramix/openwonderland-mtgame/src/jmechanges/README.txt

 SavableHashMap.java:
 TextureManager.java:
     Added support to read/write the Texture cache HashMap.
+    Added support to read the Texture cache HashMap for a URL

 TrianglePickData.java:
     Added API to set and get the actual intersection point.